Hot Dog Day

 © Robert Owen-Wahl /pixabay.com / 2006 / CC0 1.0

-All of July is National Hot Dog Month in America, co-sponsored by the National Hot Dog and Sausage Council, headquartered in Washington, DC, and the American Meat Institute (AMI.)
+But what doesn’t change is that all of July is National Hot Dog Month in America, co-sponsored by the National Hot Dog and Sausage Council, headquartered in Washington, DC, and the American Meat Institute (AMI.)

 They sponsor the annual Hot Dog Lunch on Capitol Hill in Washington.
 All the government people swoop in for a free lunch.